Juan Francisco Elso: Collective exhibitions

 He took part in many collective exhibitions like Volumen I at the Centro de Arte Internacional in Havana in 1981.
 In 1984, he was selected to participate in the I Bienal de La Habana at the Museo Nacional de Bellas Artes (MNBA) in Havana.
 In 1986, he participated at the XLII Biennale di Venezia in Venice, Italy and also in the second Havana Biennial Bienal de La Habana at the MNBA.
 In 1988, he was involved in Signs of Transition: 80's Art from Cuba at the Museum of Contemporary Hispanic Art in New York City.
 In 1997, he was part of "Así está la cosa.
 Instalación y arte objeto en América Latina" at the Centro Cultural Arte Contemporáneo in A.C., México.

 Awards

 In 1982, Elso obtained the First Prize in "Salón Paisaje'82"', at the MNBA.

 Collections

 His work can be found in collections such as the Centro Cultural/Arte Contemporáneo in A.C., México; Magali Lara, México; and the MNBA, Cuba.

+Elso died on November 27, 1988.He saw himself as a fighter and wanted to die fighting, but he never expected his battle to be against his own body.
+He had diagnosed himself with leukemia weeks before doctors confirmed it.
+He believed this self-awareness connected to the way he used his own blood in his art.